kiselisme/gov_project/README.md

 **Key Features**

-Our Government Website offers the following features:
+Our Government Website offers the following features.

 News: Users can explore the latest news and events happening in our country.

 News articles are regularly updated and displayed in chronological order.

 Regulations: Official government regulations and decrees are available on the website.
 This section enables users to stay informed about changes and decisions made by the authorities.

 Vacancies: For those seeking employment in government institutions, our website provides information about available job vacancies and the application process.